danmartens/rx-state/README.md

 - Side-effect Observables can have dependencies, which are passed in when the store is initialized (and therefore can be derived from props or hooks)
 - Redux-like boilerplate is limited as much as possible

+## Non-goals

+- This library is not intended to replace data fetching libraries like SWR, React Query, Apollo Client, URQL, etc. It does, however, compliment them quite well.